 The dog food analysis on each bag or can of dog food has nothing to do with quality.
 And crude protein may be useless so here's what you should know about the ingredients.

-Are we pulling the wool over our eyes?
+Are they pulling the wool over our eyes?

 To top it off, a dog food label that informs you of crude protein (which they all do) rather than true protein content would not accurately reflect the nutritive value of the protein-containing food.

-Here's a few examples.
+Here's two examples.
 The first from a cheap dog food and the second from a high quality dog food:

 Total analysis percentage 45%